My NA6 Miata!

 Started toying with the idea of changing wheels.

-Had some issues when I had the 86 but havent realized
+Had some issues when I owned the 86 but havent realized

 Photo-chops: